myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 # Choosing a data warehouse

-A [data warehouse](../scenarios/data-warehousing.md) is a central, organizational, relational repository of integrated data from one or more disparate sources.
+A data warehouse is a central, organizational, relational repository of integrated data from one or more disparate sources.
 This topic compares options for data warehouses in Azure.

+> [!NOTE]
+> For more information about when to use a data warehouse, see [Data warehousing and data marts](../scenarios/data-warehousing.md).

 ## What are your options when choosing a data warehouse?